neurips26/UnifiedUnl/README.md

 ## TL;DR

 Five standard metrics for evaluating multimodal machine unlearning **contradict each other** in a systematic way.

+This repository provides a fully reproducible evaluation pipeline and benchmark.
 Output-based metrics (FA, RA, MIA) and oracle-alignment metrics (AD, JS) measure different objectives, producing inconsistent method rankings.
-We identify **Knowledge Recoverability (KR)** as the aspect missed by all five metrics, demonstrate it in a pilot study (23/24 samples, 96% leakage), and introduce **UQS** — a principled composite score with reliability-weighted aggregation.
+We identify **Knowledge Recoverability (KR)** as the aspect missed by all five metrics, demonstrate it in a pilot study (23/24 samples, 96% leakage), and introduce **UQS** — a data-driven composite score with reliability-weighted aggregation.

 ---